 Guide to the Medical Diagnosis Interpreter

-The MDI is your free tool to help during a medical emergency
+The MDI is your free tool to help during a medical emergency.

 The MDI offers literal translations for over 80 languages, translating terms linking vital information that a medical professional will need to establish quickly to make a diagnosis.
 Depending on the method, the MDI provides various options when communicating.
 The online version enables you to select the country for the medical professional.
 Whereas the downloadable versions are available within various themes, such as regions, countries, and groupings, each guide provides the common languages linked to that given theme.